joshmarinacci/filament-gui/README.md

 ```

-## how many milliseconds is 15 minutes
+## How many milliseconds is 15 minutes

 ``` javascript
   15 minutes as msec